Dear Beth

 I'm in somewhat of a dilemma.
 I was hoping you would be able to shed some light on the following.
 I'm a ... gay woman, in therapy with a female doctor.
 I've been going to her for almost 2 years for depression.
 On several occasions, when I have found myself crying, she has held my hand.
 On my last visit, she refused to do it.
 When I tried to understand more about her reasoning, she closed the door on the subject, saying, "we're not talking about this anymore".
 I was wondering if holding a patients hand is out of line or allowable.
 I would really appreciate your help.
 Thank you.

 Beth answers: Holding a client's hand is not unethical, but it might by some therapists and in some circumstances be considered counterproductive, depending in part on a therapist's theoretical orientation.
 I would also note that the practice of psychotherapy, like everything else, is affected by the prevailing social and political climate.
 Recent trends have been edging psychotherapy away from the humanistic schools and towards a more impersonal approach, especially in the medical profession.
-Therapists who are paid by the client have more freedom in choosing their approach.
+Therapists who are paid by the client might have more freedom in choosing their approach.

-Further information: Rules about therapists and sexual contact
+Rules about therapists and sexual contact